hust-diangroup/ns3-ai/README.md

 # ns3-ai
+## Online Tutorial:
+Join us in this [online recording](https://vimeo.com/566296651) to get better knowledge about ns3-ai!
+The slides introduce the ns3-ai model could also be found [here](https://www.nsnam.org/wp-content/uploads/2021/tutorials/ns3-ai-tutorial-June-2021.pdf)!
 ## Description
  The [ns–3](https://www.nsnam.org/) simulator is an open-source networking simulation tool implemented by C++ and wildly used for network research and education.
 Currently, more and more researchers are willing to apply AI algorithms to network research.
 Most AI algorithms are likely to rely on open source frameworks such as [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
 These two parts are developed independently and extremely hard to merge, so it is more reasonable and convenient to connect these two tasks with data interaction.
 Our model provides a high-efficiency solution to enable the data interaction between ns-3 and other python based AI frameworks.